-In the course of post processing, individual phases of the DCE-MRI exam may be found to be severely compromised by image blur or degraded by other artifacts (such as random noise spikes).
-Judicious selection of phases to be eliminated for analysis may be made by the central analysis team, provided that the decision to eliminate such phases is determined prior to data analysis.
-Elimination of baseline or early post gadolinium phases is discouraged as such post processing may substantially alter the subsequent analysis.
-Data documenting these forms of post-processing should be maintained by the imaging analysis laboratory.
+895 In the course of post-processing, individual phases of the DCE-MRI exam may be found to be severely 896 compromised by image blur or degraded by other artifacts (such as random noise spikes).
+Judicious

+- 898 the decision to eliminate such phases is determined prior to data analysis.
+Elimination of baseline or early - post gadolinium phases is discouraged as such post-processing may substantially alter the subsequent - analysis.
+Data documenting these forms of post-processing should be maintained by the imaging analysislaboratory. - 902 - 903 institutions' radiology departmental guidelines and institutional review board (IRB) considerations to include policy guidelines on the following: